 Physical Therapy Services include the evaluation, treatment, and consultation in locomotion or mobility and skeletal and muscular conditioning, and maximize the member's mobility and skeletal/muscular well being.
 Services are provided in any community setting as specified in the member's Individual Plan (Plan).
-The member's Plan must include a prescription by any licensed health care provider with appropriate prescriptive authority.
+The Plan must include a Physician's prescription.